MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-and-activate-a-sequence.md

 4. In the **Create a sequence** dialog, select one of the following options to create the sequence:

-    - **Use template**: Use the templates, you can get started by quickly setting up sequences.
-Sequence templates provide a set of activities to guide sellers with what’s coming next in the up next widget to achieve a task, such as getting introduced to a lead and winning a deal.
+    - **Use template**: Use the templates to quickly set up sequences.
+Sequence templates provide a set of activities to guide sellers with what’s coming next in the up next widget to achieve a task, such as getting introduced to a lead and winning the deal.
 More information: [Sequence templates](sequence-templates.md)

-    - **Use blank sequence**: Use the blank sequence to create a sequence from scratch.
+    - **Use blank sequence**: Use a blank sequence to create a sequence from scratch.

     > [!div class="mx-imgBorder"]
     > ![Select an option to create a sequence.](media/sequence-select-option-create-sequence.png "Select an option to create a sequence")